CHAPTER 85. GENERAL PROVISIONS

 (4) Probation by the Supreme Court under supervision provided by the Board.

-(5) Private reprimand by the Board with or without probation.
+(5) Public reprimand by the Board with or without probation.

 (b) Conditions attached to discipline.
-Enforcement Rule 204(b) provides that conditions may be attached to an informal admonition or private reprimand and that failure to comply with such conditions shall be grounds for reconsideration of the matter and prosecution of formal charges against the respondent-attorney.
+Enforcement Rule 204(b) provides that conditions may be attached to an informal admonition, private reprimand, or public reprimand and that failure to comply with such conditions shall be grounds for reconsideration of the matter and prosecution of formal charges against the respondent-attorney.

 (c) Limited In-House Corporate Counsel License.
-Enforcement Rule 204(c) provides that a reference in the Enforcement Rules and these rules to disbarment, suspension, temporary suspension, or transfer to or assumption of inactive status shall be deemed to mean, in the case of a respondent-attorney who holds a Limited In-House Corporate Counsel License, expiration of that license; and that a respondent-attorney who Limited In-House Corporate Counsel License expires for any reason:
+Enforcement Rule 204(c) provides that a reference in the Enforcement Rules and these rules to disbarment, suspension, temporary suspension, administrative suspension, permanent resignation, or transfer to or assumption of retired, inactive or disability inactive status shall be deemed to mean, in the case of a respondent-attorney who holds a Limited In-House Corporate Counsel License, expiration of that license; and that a respondent-attorney whose Limited In-House Corporate Counsel License expires for any reason:

 Source